-- 1. Councillors and Officers note the dates of 13 and 14 September 2023 for the 2023 WA Waste & Recycle Conference. - 2.
-Councillor(s) ...... and the Chief Executive Officer be authorised to attend the WA Waste & Recycle 2023 Conference. - 3.
+- 1. Councillors and Officers note the dates of 13 and 14 September 2023 for the 2023 WA Waste & Recycle Conference. - 3.
 Two places to the 2023 WA Waste & Recycle Conference be offered to the Waste Management Community Reference Group (WMCRG) in the event that some members may wish to attend.